coderdojo-banbridge/coderdojo-banbridge.github.io/resources/mission_space_lab.md

 ### Mission Space Lab

+#### About

+In October 2017, two teams of Ninja's submitted projects ideas for the ESA [Astrp PI - Mission Space Lab](https://astro-pi.org/missions/space-lab/) competiton for young people no older than 19.
+They submitted ideas for an experiment, and both were accepted which means that our Dojo received free computer hardware that mirrors that in Space.
+Now the hard part, they must write the Python code to carry out those ideas!

+If successful, their code could be uploaded to the International Space Station and run for three hours (two orbits).

+Out of the two themes (Life on Earth or Life in Space) both teams submitted ideas for **Life in Space** which makes use of Astro Pi IR (Izzy), which will be aimed towards the Earth through a window.
+They can use all of its sensors as well as its infrared camera.

+#### Project Details

 | Project Teams | *Team Terra Marique* | *Lux Quest* |
 | --- | --- | --- |
 | Idea          | Land and Sea Detector to build up a model of visible area from the ISS | Light pollution Detector to determine areas of high light pollution |